pk664/shopping-cart/README.md

 # shopping-cart

-A Python application that ... explain app's function.
+A Python application that allows users to identify their selected grocery items by the items ID.
+This application adds up product prices, calculates tax, and calculates the total amount due for the grocery items as well as prints out a receipt.

 # Prerequisites